jcmsjournal/airtable/R&R procedures meeting.md

 TODO:
-[x] Write email template for soliciting a review of a revision [ ] Add form for "revision summary" in resubmission form [ ] Add field for intial reports to article records
+[x] Write email template for soliciting a review of a revision [x] Add form for "revision summary" in resubmission form [x] Add field for intial reports to article records
+[ ] Add R&R soliciation email to automations
+[ ] Investigate what happens when you add an empty attachment to an email
+	- [ ] If you don't get a failure, update "send manuscript" email automation
+	- [ ] If you do, add a new R&R "send manuscript" email automation